MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/ai-foundry/01-analyze-images.md

         print('  Results saved in', outputfile)
     ```

 1. Save your changes and run the program once for each of the image files in the **images** folder, observing any objects that are detected.
-After each run, view the **objects.jpg** file that is generated in the same folder as your code file to see the annotated objects.
+After each run, download and view the **objects.jpg** file that is generated in the same folder as your code file to see the annotated objects.

 ## Detect and locate people in an image